jonghall/vsistats/readme.md

     1. Open the Code Engine [console](https://cloud.ibm.com/codeengine/overview)
     2. Select Start creating from Start from source code.
     3. Select Job
-    4. Enter a name for the job such as _dailyreport_.
-Use a name for your job that is unique within the project.
+    4. Enter _dailyreport_ as the name of the job.
+The name for your job should be unique within the project.
-    5. Select a project from the list of available projects of if this is the first one, create a new one.
+    5. Select a project from the list of available projects of if this is the first one, create a new one called _vsistats_.
 Note that you must have a selected project to deploy an app.
     6. Enter the URL for this GitHub repository and click specify build details.
-Make adjustments if needed to URL and Branch name.
+Make adjustments if needed to URL and Branch name desired.
 Click Next.
-    7. Select Dockerfile for Strategy, Dockerfile for Dockerfile, 10m for Timeout, and Medium for Build resources.
+    7. Select Dockerfile for Strategy, Dockerfile for the name of Dockerfile, 10m for Timeout, and Medium for Build resources.
 Click Next.
     8. Select a container registry location, such as IBM Registry, Dallas.
     9. Select Automatic for Registry access.
-    10. Select an existing namespace or enter a name for a new one, for example, newnamespace.
+    10. Select an existing namespace or enter a name for a new one, for example, _vsistats_.
-    11. Enter a name for your image and optionally a tag.
+    11. Enter a name for your image, such as _dailyreport_ and optionally a tag.
     12. Click Done.
     13. Click Create.